Do You Know these Compulsory Gas Stove Installation Requirements?

 Gas work is taken so seriously that you need a certificate of compliance for every gas connection, installation, modification, or replacement.
 This is a certificate to say the work complies with your state’s gas fitting standards.

 Without a certificate, your gas supplier can choose to stop supplying natural gas to your home.
-Regulations and certificates vary state to state, so you will need a local qualified gas fitter to issue the relevant certificate when they come to replace your old gas stove with a new appliance.
+Regulations and certificates vary from state to state, so you will need a local, qualified gas fitter to issue the relevant certificate when they come to replace your old gas stove with a new appliance.

 Have Your Gas Appliances Installed Safely

 When it comes to cooktop and oven installation requirements, the team at Metropolitan Plumbing has the required tools and experience to get it right.
 Our skilled gas fitters can provide same-day gas installations that always meet Australian standards.
 Call us now to book one of our gas fittings specialists today.